- Education and Science»

 Major Roman victory in Scotland

-Away from the south and south eastern area of the British Isles, there was more reluctance to Roman influence in the Celtic lands.
+Away from the south and southeastern area of the British Isles, there was more reluctance to Roman influence in the Celtic lands.
 The Brigantes who occupied much of what is now Yorkshire and Lancashire were the largest tribal group.
-To their east were the Parsii who were a close ally and sister tribe to the Brigantes.
-In Wales there were very strong Celtic tribes who cherished their druidic religion and honoured their ancestors.
+To their east was the Parisi, this tribe was a close ally and sister tribe to the Brigantes.
+In Wales, there were very strong Celtic tribes who cherished their druidic religion and honoured their ancestors.

-Britain's Celtic population was very hard to control, there were only a few million natives to look after.
+Britain's Celtic population was difficult to subdue and control, there were only a few hundred thousand natives to look after.
 The Romans found a lack of major settlements to suppress and occupy a tactical disadvantage.
-In Gaul they had taken established towns and secured the peace, in Britain the most advanced settlements were usually the hill forts known as Oppidium.
-In these lofty citadel's the native population could take refuge with the geographic features helping the Celtic peoples against the might of the legions.
+In Gaul, they had taken established towns and secured the peace, in Britain the most advanced settlements were usually the hill forts known as Oppidum.
+In these lofty citadels, the native population could take refuge with the geographic features helping the Celtic peoples against the might of the legions.

-The tactic's employed by Ancient British leaders such as Boudica and Caractacus, owed to guerrilla style warfare rather than pitched battles.
+The tactics employed by Ancient British leaders such as Boudica and Caractacus owed to guerrilla-style warfare rather than pitched battles.
 This was necessary as the Celtic British rarely had a combined military command in force to co-ordinate resistance against Roman aggression.
 The Silures and their other Welsh allies had caused massive amounts of casualties in the western parts of Britain.
 It was only around 70 A.D that the area we know as Wales became more agreeable to Roman rule.
-We are still unsure of why the Silures decided to adapt Roman culture, but they may have been offered favourable terms.
-We know their fellow Welsh ally the Ordovices were defeated by the Roman legion around 79-80 A.D.
+We are still unsure of why the Silures decided to adopt the Roman culture, but they may have been offered favourable terms.
+We know that their fellow Welsh ally the Ordovices were eventually defeated by the Roman Legion around 79-80 A.D.